SeanLeng1/SeanLeng1.github.io/_news/paper_submission.md

 ---
 layout: post
-date: 2023-12-14
+date: 2024-05-11
 inline: true
 ---

-"Development of UroSAM: a machine learning model to automatically identify kidney stone composition from endoscopic video" submitted to Journal of Endourology.
+"Development of UroSAM: a machine learning model to automatically identify kidney stone composition from endoscopic video" is accepted for publication at Journal of Endourology.